shashankkatte/ts-playground/README.md

 - **Protected** : This method/property can be called by other methods in this class or by other methods in child classes.

 > By default every method and property that we create in a class will have public modifier attached to it automatically internally.

+**The most important concept to grap with TypeScript is the interpay of Interfaces and Classes, the design patterns that pake it so powerful.
+Have a look at the sample app [`01_sample_apps/02_maps`](./01_sample_apps/02_maps) to understand how they all play together**

 [Back to Top](#typescript-playground)